Yashas120/Petra/README.md

 # PeTra

-A simple website for booking hotels and sitter for your pets.
+A simple website for booking hotels and sitters for your pets.

 This is a part of Web Technologies - I Course (UE19CS204)